News from the Health Room

 Illness: Please do not send your child to school ill.
 Please have an alternate plan listed on the emergency card for pick-up and care of an ill child.
 A temperature of 100 degrees may need monitoring at home.
 Please keep sick child home until the temperature is normal (98.7 degrees) for 24 hours without medication.
 Any symptom of nausea, vomiting, diarrhea, and or a sore throat should be monitored at home also.

 Medications: Please do not send to school any over the counter medications of any type as they are not allowed to be taken by the student in school and medications will have to be picked up by a parent/guardian.
-If your child needs emergency rescue medication for this school year (2017-2018), please see our Ms. Llanes in the office for an authorization form to be filled out before any emergency medication can be accepted.
+If your child needs emergency rescue medication for this school year (2018-2019), please see our school nurse, Ms. Llanes in the office for an authorization form to be filled out before any emergency medication can be accepted.
 Every school year it will need to be renewed.

 Pediculosis: Frequently check your child's hair and scalp for head lice (ukus) and treat if needed.
 Our School Policy does not allow live or dead (uku) or eggs (nits).
 Please contact me if you have questions on this topic.